Support during coronavirus restrictions

 We are based in Ham Clinic, alongside our Occupational Therapy, Speech and Language Therapy and Community Paediatrician colleagues.
 However, we work from a variety of settings in and around the Richmond borough.

-Musculoskeletal clinics are held at Ham Clinic, Teddington Memorial Hospital and Sheen Lane Health Centre.
+Musculoskeletal clinics are held at Ham Clinic, Teddington Memorial Hospital and Centre House.
 Specialist multi-therapy clinics are run with our orthotics and orthopaedics colleagues in Queen Mary’s Hospital.

 We provide the physiotherapy input at Strathmore and Clarendon schools, the boroughs specialist education settings.
 There are also situations, where we go to a child’s school or nursery to assess or treat, and provide support to the wider educational team that work with the child.